laurynaskavaliauskas/Connect4/README.md

 Connect4
 ========

 Connect Four in Ruby.
-A simple program to try out TDD
+User can customize the board dimensions and the number of pieces that must be adjacent to win.